quantrocket/networking/README.md

 There will be a guide about furthur implementation nodes and more-detailed examples.

+# Examples
+===

+`example1.cpp`
+---
+This example is very basic.
+It shows how the `NetworkingQueue` works.

+`example2.cpp`
+---
+This example is using the single-threaded `Server` and `Client`.
+It provides a basic multiuser chat-system.

+`example3.cpp`
+---
+This example is very similar to `example2.cpp`, but using the multithreading `ThreadedServer` instead of `Server`.
+Each worker's event can be dispatched at a single thread by `void Server::dispatch(Worker* worker, Event* event)`.
+In this example each dispatched events are automatically deleted by the `ThreadedServer` class after the dispatch method finished.

 # Building
 ===

-To build the module and simple demo application using gcc you can use:

-    g++ -o demo src/*.cpp example1.cpp -lSDL -lSDL_net --std=c++0x

-To build the module and more complex demo application (single threaded server) using gcc you can use:

-    g++ -o demo src/*.cpp example2.cpp -lSDL -lSDL_net --std=c++0x

-To build the module and an even more complex demo application (same as example2 but using multi-threading) using gcc you can use
+There are some example programs called `example1.cpp`, `example2.cpp` and so on.
+You can build the module and a demo application using gcc by

-    g++ -o demo src/*.cpp example3.cpp -lSDL -lSDL_net --std=c++0x
+    g++ -o demo src/*.cpp EXAMPLE_CPP -lSDL -lSDL_net --std=c++0x

 I testet it using GNU/Linux Ubuntu 12.04 32-Bit and gcc 4.6.3.